Assertiveness: Speaking Up While Staying Connected

 It could be said that the rattlesnake is the most polite of the venomous creatures.
 He tries and tries to wave you off by rattling rather than biting.
 It should be said that assertiveness is equally polite.

-Assertiveness, then, is an investment that can pay off for all involved, for everyone benefits when the snakes don't bite and the daffodils bloom.
+Assertiveness, then, is an investment that can pay off for all involved, for everyone benefits when snakes don't bite and daffodils bloom.

 A True Story